-Excused absences will be remediated as deemed appropriate by the selective director and are not to exceed 0.5 days per week on average.
-Exceptions to this may be considered in consultation with the selective director and the associate dean for student affairs.
+All absences will be remediated as deemed appropriate by the selective director and are not to exceed 0.5 days per week on average.
+Exceptions to this may be considered in consultation with the selective director and the dean, student affairs/or designee.
 Please see links to the following policies:

-- Attendance and Absence Years 3 and 4 Policy - Leave of Absence Policy
+- Years 3 and 4 Attendance and Absence Policy - Leave of Absence Policy

-Required Clinical Experiences: Procedures and Diagnosis (Px/Dx) log (Only Applicable to Critical Care)
+Required Clinical Experiences: Procedures and Diagnoses (Px/Dx) Log (Only Applicable to Critical Care)

-The University of Arizona College of Medicine - Phoenix in accordance with the Core Clinical Skills Observation Policy, monitors and tracks the types of patients and clinical conditions that medical students must encounter, so as to remedy any identified gaps in patients, procedures, or diagnoses across clinical sites.
+COM-P in accordance with the Core Clinical Skills Observation Policy, monitors and tracks the types of patients and clinical conditions that medical students must encounter, so as to remedy any identified gaps in patients, Px, or Dx across clinical sites.
 Details of supervision expectations for student clinical encounters can be reviewed in the Faculty Supervision of Medical Students in Clinical Learning Situations Policy and the Faculty Supervision of Sensitive Physical Examination Policy.
 Procedures and clinical conditions will be recorded in the student's Px/Dx log and reviewed with the site or selective director at the mid-selective and end of selective review.

-Across the fourth year, students must encounter the following clinical conditions, diagnoses, and procedures at the indicated level of student responsibility.
+Across the fourth year, students must encounter the following clinical conditions, Dx, and Px at the indicated level of student responsibility.
 Levels of student responsibility include the following:

-- 1. Observe and discuss: this includes observing the key elements of care (e.g., physical exam, procedure, etc.) as they are performed by another member of the team and discussing the case, condition, and relevant clinical aspects with the team. - 2.
-Actively participate in care: this includes observing and discussing, but also indicates increased active responsibility for the patient, such as performing a physical exam and workup, entering progress notes or history and physicals (H&Ps), presenting the patient on rounds, scrubbing into a case, and/or counseling or discussing prevention with the patient. - 3.
-Perform procedure: this includes actively participating in care and is additionally defined as the student performing the procedure with supervision.
+- 1. Observe and Discuss: this includes observing the key elements of care (e.g., physical exam, procedure, etc.) as they are performed by another member of the team and discussing the case, condition, and relevant clinical aspects with the team. - 2.
+Actively Participate in Care: this includes observing and discussing, but also indicates increased active responsibility for the patient, such as performing a physical exam and workup, entering progress notes or history and physicals (H&Ps), presenting the patient on rounds, scrubbing into a case, and/or counseling or discussing prevention with the patient. - 3.
+Perform Procedure: this includes actively participating in care and is additionally defined as the student performing the procedure with supervision.

 To best prepare you for your future career in medicine, the following scaffolding outlines the minimum understanding of each Dx and each Px.
 In the spirit of self-directed learning, your approach to mastery of each component is up to you.
 List for each Px:

 - 1. Explain the anatomy and pathophysiology related to the Px - 2.
 Define relevant pharmacology to the Px - 3.
 Summarize the informed consent process (including risks, benefits, indications, and alternatives) for the Px - 4.
 Compare associated imaging modalities for the Px - 5.
 Analyze potential complications and prevention or management strategies for the Px - 6.
-Understand post procedural care, patient education and anticipatory guidance for the Px - 7.
+Understand post procedural care, patient education, and anticipatory guidance for the Px - 7.
 THEME: Reflect upon the assigned theme objective related to Px